CERCA will be held April 22-26, 2024

 - Use terminology that will be clear to a general, non-expert audience.

-- Define abbreviations not universally understood upon first use (include abbreviation in parentheses immediately after you first use the term; thereafter you can use the abbreviation).
+- Define abbreviations not universally understood upon first use (include the abbreviation in parentheses immediately after you first use the term; thereafter, you can use the abbreviation).

 - Be concise and strive for clarity.

 The Center for Writing Excellence (CWE) is here to support your CERCA project.
 Please visit the CWE website for more information about the Center for Writing Excellence's services.
 If you experience any difficulty when setting up an appointment, or if you have additional questions, please do not hesitate to call 715-836-2644.

 **Please note that the CWE takes a conversational approach (not an editorial one).

 For more assistance, watch a video of Dr. Rylander presenting an abstract writing workshop!

 Getting Started: The CERCA application is set up so that the lead student author completes the form and adds the names of all collaborators (faculty and student collaborators).
 Once the lead student author submits the form, it will be sent to the primary faculty mentor for approval (or revision) before being sent to ORSP.
 For independent research/creative activity that wasn't performed with a mentor, please enter the name of a UWEC faculty/staff member who is familiar with your work.